jchrist77/vue-vuetify-starter/src/types/README.md

 # Purpose

-Directory for Typescript types files.
+Directory for Typescript type definitions.

 For example: `user.ts`.